What I learned about App Store screenshots after shipping 3 apps

 Figma is too slow for this — every new device size means redoing every artboard.
 AppScreens templates all look the same and any savvy reviewer can spot one.
 Screenshots.pro is $30+ a month, which is more than I make on most of my apps in their first month.

 None of them felt right for a solo developer.
-So I built FrameStudio — a Mac app with a canvas-based editor, real device frames that update with every iPhone release, and a one-time price that doesn't punish you for not shipping every quarter.
+So I built [FrameStudio](/) — a native Mac app with a canvas-based editor, real device frames that update with every iPhone release, and one-click export for every required size.
+Free to download.

 If your launch is coming up: take this seriously.
 Your screenshots aren't a marketing afterthought.
 They're the page where someone decides whether your past three months of work were worth their fifteen seconds.